Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: GNN-based DRL agent design

-\rrm{In this section we describe how the routing actions are represented in the DQN+GNN agent.
+In this section we describe how the routing actions are represented in the DRL+GNN agent.
 Note that the number of possible routing combinations for each source-destination node pair typically results in a high dimensional action space in large-scale real-world networks.
-This makes the routing problem complex for the DRL agent, since it should estimate the q-values for all the possible actions (i.e., routing configurations) to apply.
-To overcome this problem, the action set must be carefully designed to reduce the dimensionality.
-Also, to leverage the generalization capability of GNN, the action should be introduced into the agent in the form of a graph.
-This makes the action representation invariant to node and edge permutation, which means that, once the GNN is successfully trained, it should be able to understand actions over arbitrary graph structures (i.e., over different network states and topologies).}
+This makes the routing problem complex for the DRL agent, since it should estimate the q-values for all the possible actions to apply (i.e., routing configurations).
+To overcome this problem, the action space must be carefully designed to reduce the dimensionality.
+In addition, to enable generalization to other topologies, the action space should be equivalent across topologies.
+In other words, if the actions in the training topology are represented by shortest paths, in the evalutation topolgy they should also be shortest paths.
+If the action space would be different (e.g., multiple paths between a source-destination node pair), the agent will have problems learning and it will not generalize well.
+To leverage the generalization capability of GNN, we introduced the action into the agent in the form of a graph.
+This makes the action representation invariant to node and edge permutation, which means that, once the GNN is successfully trained, it is able to understand actions over arbitrary graph structures (i.e., over different network states and topologies).

-\rrm{Considering the above, we limit the action set to \textit{k} candidate paths for each source-destination pair.} \rrm{To maintain a good trade-off between flexibility to route traffic and the cost to evaluate all the possible actions, we selected a set with the \textit{k=4} shortest paths (by number of hops) for each source-destination node pair.
+Considering the above, we limit the action set to \textit{k} candidate paths for each source-destination node pair.
+To maintain a good trade-off between flexibility to route traffic and the cost to evaluate all the possible actions, we selected a set with the \textit{k=4} shortest paths (by number of hops) for each source-destination node pair.
 This follows a criteria originally proposed by~\cite{suarez2019routingJ}.
-Note that the action set differs depending on the source and destination nodes of the traffic demand to be routed.}
+Note that the action set differs depending on the source and destination nodes of the traffic demand to be routed.